Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 and assumes the crustal deformation due to $V_{\rm pl}$ is negligible.
 That is, large parts of surface deformations (deviations from the rigid-body plate motion) are assumed to come from the slip deficit $\dot s_{\rm d}$:

 where $C$ denotes the stiffness tensor, and $\nu$ denotes the plate normal.
 Following convention, the direction of $\dot s_{\rm d}$ is set to the opposite from that of the subduction (back slip).
-This approximation of eq.~(\ref{eq:Moment2slipdeficit}) attributes the drag force of the continental plate to the residual of the subductive motion of the oceanic plate from the relative rigid-body motion of the two plates.
+This approximation of eq.~(\ref{eq:Moment2slipdeficit}) attributes the drag force of the continental plate to the deficit in the subducting motion of the oceanic plate delayed from the relative rigid-body motion of the two plates.

 After the approximation of eq.~(\ref{eq:Moment2slipdeficit}), the deformation rate $\dot u_i$ is given by a linear function of $\dot s_{\rm d}$; from eqs.~(\ref{eq:originalObsEq}) and (\ref{eq:Moment2slipdeficit}),